 Before you can understand what goes into a high-quality air hockey table, we first need to understand how they work.
 The ultimate goal is to create a frictionless surface.
 This allows the puck to travel at high speeds, maintaining the exact direction you hit it.
 When this is done well, you’d be surprised at how accurately you can direct the puck into the goal.
 Anyway, let’s go deeper into it all.

-There are two primary factors that determine how well a play surface works
+There are three main factors that determine how well a play surface works.
+These are:

-Airflow keeps the puck slightly elevated above the table, while the surface material changes the speed and direction.
+The airflow keeps the puck slightly elevated above the table, while the surface material changes the speed and direction.
 They are both attributes that have to create the perfect combination for a smooth game.
-Let’s take a closer look at each them.
+Let’s take a closer look at each of them.